 We published our first Human Rights Report (PDF | 5MB) in June 2015, fulfilling our commitment to report publicly on our implementation of the UN Guiding Principles.

-Respect for human rights is core to our business, and examples can be found throughout our Sustainable Living Report.
+Commentary on human rights can be found throughout our Sustainable Living Report.
 In particular, the Opportunities for women and Inclusive business pillars of our Unilever Sustainable Living Plan address specific aspects related to diversity, inclusion, non-discrimination and other human rights issues.

-70 years after it was adopted by the United Nations in 1948, the Universal Declaration of Human Rights (UDHR), remains the cornerstone of modern human rights law.
+Over 70 years after it was adopted by the United Nations in 1948, the Universal Declaration of Human Rights (UDHR) remains the cornerstone of modern human rights law.
 It calls upon “every individual and every organ of society” to promote respect for human rights.